Vairn/Discworld-Novelette/Occupational_Hazard.md

 It was honest work.
 Important work.
 The sort of work that made the universe function according to its proper parameters.

-Subject Designation: Cripley, M. scheduled for correction in approximately six hours.
+Four assignments completed.
+Four irregularities corrected.
+The system was functioning with acceptable efficiency levels.

-The killer returned to their desk and began finalizing the operational plan.
+The killer filed the completed reports and began reviewing the next phase of operations.

 ---

-### Chapter 6: The Breakfast Incident
+### Chapter 7: The Breakfast Incident

 Commander Vimes sat in Harga's House of Ribs, which occupied a special place in Ankh-Morpork's culinary ecosystem somewhere between "restaurant" and "biological warfare facility."
 The establishment had earned its reputation through a combination of aggressive pricing, mysterious ingredients, and the sort of robust approach to food safety that assumed anyone weak enough to be poisoned by breakfast probably wasn't cut out for life in the big city anyway.